hashirali-pak/Smart-University-Campus-Network/README.md

 This project was completed as a semester laboratory project for the **CSE-203L Computer Communication & Networks Lab** course.

-The implementation follows standard networking concepts taught in the course, including:
+The implementation follows standard networking concepts, including:

 - VLAN Design
 - Switching